quantcert/quantcert.github.io/contextualityDegree/README.md

 --import hypergram [FILE1] [FILE2]: imports a hypergram from two files, checks assignability.
 When assignable, estimates the contextuality degree.
 The first file describes the hypergraph.
 The second file describes a Gram matrix on the same vertices (see ./misc/grid.hypergraph.txt and ./misc/grid.gram.txt for an example)

+--import gram [FILE1]: imports a hypergram from a Gram matrix with all its possible hyperedges (see ./misc/grid.gram.txt for an example)

 --elliptic n [--complement]: generates n qubit elliptic configurations (or their complement or all of them)

 --hyperbolic n [--complement]: generates n qubit hyperbolic configurations (or their complement or all of them)